schmettow/New_Stats/docs/Generalized_Linear_Models.md

-# Generalized Linear Models {#GLM}
+# Generalized Linear Models {#glm}

 In the preceding chapters we got acquainted with the linear model as an extremely flexible tool to represent dependencies between predictors and outcome variables.
 We saw how factors and covariates gracefully work together and how complex research designs can be captured by multiple random effects.
 It was all about specifying an appropriate (and often sophisticated) right-hand side of the regression formula, the predictor term.
-Little space has been dedicated to the outcome variables.
+Little space has been dedicated to the outcome variables, except that sometimes we used log-transformed outcomes to accomodate the Gaussian error term.
 That is now going to change, and we will start by examining the assumptions that are associated with the outcome variable.

-Have you wondered about the the many simulated data sets up to this point?
+Have you wondered about why I have been using so many simulated data sets up to this point?
 The reason for using simulated data is: the linear model, as introduced so far, makes assumptions that are *never* truly met by real data.
 The simulated data sets so far were meant to demonstrate some features found in real data sets, but generously wiped over some other frequent peculiarities.

 Another question is probably lurking in the minds of readers with some classic statistics training:  what has happened to the assumptions of ANOVA and the like, and where are all the neat tests that check for Normality, constant variance and such?
-The Gaussian linear model, which we used throughout [#LM] and [#MLM], makes many assumptions, but in my view, the three crucial assumptions are:
+The Gaussian linear model, which we used throughout \@ref(LM) and \@ref(MLM), makes many assumptions, but in my view, the three crucial assumptions are:

 1. *Linearity* of the association between predictors and outcome variable.
 2. *Gaussian distribution* of responses
 3. *constant variance* of response distribution

 In the next section we will review these assumptions and lead them ad absurdum.
-Simply put, in the real world is no such thing as Gaussian distribution and linearity.
-Checking assumptions on a model that you know is inappropriate, seems a futile exercise, unless better alternatives are available, and that is the case: with *Generalized Linear Models* (GLMs) we extend our regression modelling framework once again.
+Simply put, in the real world there is no such thing as Gaussian distribution and true linearity.
+Checking assumptions on a model that you know is inappropriate, seems a futile exercise, unless better alternatives are available, and that is the case: with *Generalized Linear Models* (GLMs) we extend our regression modelling framework once again, this time focussing on the responses and their shape of randomness.

 As we will see, GLMs solves some common problems with linearity and gives us more choices on the shape of randomness.
-What GLMs do not do is just relax teh assumptions of linear models.
-And because I have met at least one seasoned researcher who divided the world of data into two categories: parametric data, that meets ANOVA assumptions, and non-parametric that does not, let me get this perfectly straight: First of all, *data is neither parametric nor non-parametric*.
+To say that once and for all: What GLMs do not do is relax the assumptions of linear models.
+And because I have met at least one seasoned researcher who divided the world of data into two categories, "parametric data", that meets ANOVA assumptions, and "non-parametric data" that does not, let me get this perfectly straight: *data is neither parametric nor non-parametric*.
 Instead, data is the result of a process that distributes measures in some form and a good model aligns to this form.
 Second, a *model is parametric*, when the statistics it produces have a useful interpretations, like the intercept is the group mean of the reference group and the intercept random effect represents the variation between individuals.
-All models presented in this chapter fulfil this requirement and *all are parametric*.
+All models presented in this chapter (and this book) fulfill this requirement and *all are parametric*.
+There may be just one counter-example, which is polynomial regression \@ref(rollercoaster), which we used for its ability to render non-monotonic curves.
+The polynomial coefficients have no interpretation in terms of the cognitive processes leading to the Uncanny Valley.
+However, as we have seen in \@ref(test-statistic), they can easily be used to derive meaningful parameters, such as teh positions of shoulder and trough.
+A clear example of a non-parametric method is teh Mann-Withney U-test, which operates on sums of ranks, which typically has no useful interpretation.

-The GLM framework rests on two extensions that bring us a huge step closer to the data.
+The GLM framework rests on two extensions that bring us a huge step closer to our valuable data.
 The first one is a minor mathematical trick to establish linearity, the *link function*.
-The second is the expected *pattern of randomness*.
-After we established the GLM framework [#EGLM], I will introduce a good dozen  of model classes, that leaves little reason for non-parametric procedures, data transformations and using Gaussian linear models as crude approximations.
-There almost always is a clear choice that largely depends on the properties of the response variable, for example:
+The second is the expected *shape of randomness*.
+After we established the GLM framework \@ref(elements-glm), I will introduce a good dozen  of model classes, that leaves little reason to crudely approximate with  Gaussian distributions, data transformations, or unintelligible non-parametric procedures.
+There almost always is a clear choice right at the beginning that largely depends on the properties of the response variable, for example:

 + *Poisson LM* is the first choice for outcome variables that are counted (with no upper limit), like number of errors.
 + *Binomial (aka logistic) LM* covers the case of successful task completion, where counts have an upper boundary.

-These two GLM families have been around for more than half a century in statistics.
+These two GLM families have been around for more than half a century.
 The quest for a good model for reaction time and time-on-task was more difficult, as there does not seem to be a generally accepted default.
 Luckily, with recent developments in Bayesian regression engines the choice of random distributions has become much broader.
-For RT and ToT, I will suggest primarily the exponentially-modified Gaussian *(ExGauss) LM* and, to some extent, *Gamma LM*.
-Along the way, this very chapter introduces a basic way of choosing between response distributions based on model comparison.
-For binned rating scales, where responses fall into a few ordered categories, *ordinal logistic regression* is a generally accepted approach.
+For RT and ToT, I will suggest exponentially-modified Gaussian *(ExGauss)* models or, to some extent, *Gamma* models.
+For  rating scales, where responses fall into a few ordered categories, *ordinal logistic regression* is a generally accepted approach.
 For (quasi)continuous rating scales will I make a novel suggestion, the *Beta LM*.

 Too many choices can be a burden, but as we will see, most of the time the appropriate model family is obvious.
 For the impatient readers, here is the recipe: Answer the following three questions about the outcome variable.
-It is always safe to to answer Yes to the third question.
+And, to make it even easier, it is always safe to answer Yes to the third question.

 1. Is the outcome variable discrete or continuous?
 1. What are the lower and upper boundaries of outcome measures?